 Crush saltine crackers with a rolling pin or place in your food processor and grate for a fine crumb setting.

-Place your cracker crumbs on a plate.
+Place the cracker crumbs on a plate.

 Betty’s secret to making delicious Eggplant Parmesan was to peel the eggplant.
 She felt leaving the skins on made the eggplant taste bitter.